nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.3.4 Listing all passengers : `listPool`

-Lists the pools currently stored in the GME terminal.
+To list the pools currently stored in the GME terminal, you can enter the `list` command.

 **Format:** `listPool`